ecilasun/sandpiper_petalinux/petalinux_config.md

 Font setup for fbterm:
 ---

+First, we need to copy all fonts from image/binaries to the /usr/share/fonts/ttf folder.

-First we edit the .fbtermrc file in your home folder:
+Then we edit the .fbtermrc file in your home folder:
 ```
 vi .fbtermrc
 ```

-and edit the font name and size, for example:
+and edit the font name and size, for example this one is a good choice:
 ```
-font-names=AudioLink Console Bold:style=Bold
+font-names=Liberation Mono:style=Bold
 font-size=12
 ```